anomalylabs/default_post_type-extension/README.md

-# standard_post_type-extension
+# Default Post Type

-The standard post type for the Blog module.
+The default post type for the Blog module.